OSGP/open-smart-grid-platform/README.md

 ### Component Description

 These components offer an implementation of DLMS.
-At the moment, it can send and receive jms message from and to the OSGP platform.
+At the moment, it can send and receive jms message from and to the OSGP.

+- osgp-device-simulator-dlms, DLMS device simulator
+- osgp-dlms, Implementation of DLMS
 - osgp-adapter-protocol-dlms, Protocol Adapter

 The components have dependencies.

 - shared, Common classes used by the Protocol Adapter and Device Simulator
 - osgp-dto, Data Transfer Objects